Samarkand Kufic Quran

-The Samarkand Kufic Quran (also known as the Mushaf Uthmani, Samarkand codex, Tashkent Quran and Uthman Qur'an) is a Quranic manuscript, or mushaf.
-It is one of the oldest surviving Qur'an manuscripts in the world, although its exact dating is uncertain.
-Tradition holds that it is one of the six manuscripts that were penned under the caliphate of Uthman ibn Affan, when an official standard version of the Qur'anic text is said to have been compiled.
+The Samarkand Kufic Quran (also known as the Mushaf Uthmani, Samarkand codex, Tashkent Quran and Quran of Uthman) is a Quranic manuscript, or mushaf.
+It is one of the oldest surviving Quran manuscripts in the world, although its exact dating is uncertain.
+Tradition holds that the caliph Uthman ibn Affan oversaw the compilation of the first canonical version of the Quranic text, ordering all divergent manuscripts burned.
+The Samarkand codex is one of several that purport to be the copy that Uthman retained for his personal use and was martyred upon, staining the pages with his blood.
 Modern studies have suggested various dates for its production ranging from the 7th to 10th centuries.

-Today, about one third of the manuscript is kept in the Hast Imam library in Tashkent, Uzbekistan, while other pages are held in various collections around the world.
+In 1868, during the Russian imperial conquest of Central Asia, the Quran was coercively removed from the Khoja Ahrar madrassa in Samarkand and taken to the Imperial Public Library in Saint Petersburg.
+The Bolsheviks agreed to "repatriate" the Quran to Muslim organizations successively in Ufa in 1917 and Tashkent in 1923, representing one of the earliest cases in world history of formerly colonized peoples reclaiming cultural property taken under imperial duress on the principle of decolonization.
+Today, about a third of the manuscript is kept in the Center for Islamic Civilization while other pages are held in various collections around the world.

 Dating the manuscript

 Based on orthographic and palaeographic studies, the manuscript probably dates from the 8th or 9th century.
 Radiocarbon dating showed a 95.4% confidence interval for a date between 775 and 995.
-However, one of the folios from another manuscript (held in the Religious Administration of Muslims in Tashkent) was dated to between 595 and 855 A.D. with a likelihood of 95%.
+However, one of the folios from another manuscript (held in the Religious Administration of Muslims in Tashkent) was dated to between 595 and 855 AD with a likelihood of 95%.
 Another study of the folios at the Museum of Islamic Art, Doha, has proposed that the manuscript was produced in the reign of Abbasid caliph al-Mahdi.